tehelka-gamedev/godot-custom-graph-editor/README.md

 ## Known Limitations

 This add-on is currently in development and in beta stage.
 Some known limitations include:
-- No visual inspector for nodes and links to edit their properties.
-This has to be implemented manually in custom classes for now, but **will be provided in future versions**.
-See a custom implementation in the [location map example](addons/custom_graph_editor/examples/location_map/).
 - No support for multi-edges (linking two nodes more than once)
 - Multiple type of nodes is not really handled by the add-on, it is only possible to have one node type.
 The same applies to links.
 It is considered for future versions.
 - No snapping/grid support